You are viewing the website for

 Imperial War Museum Register of Memorials - http://www.ukniwm.org.uk/server/show/conMemorial.31016/fromUkniwmSearch/1

-The Memorial was designed by Norman Applleton
+The Memorial was designed by Norman Appleton (1926 - 2022)

-A REMEMBRANCE SUNDAY
+REMEMBRANCE SUNDAY

-Service is held each year at the 10 Sqn Memorial, Melbourne, Yorks YO42 4SS
+A Service is held each year at the 10 Sqn Memorial, Melbourne, Yorks YO42 4SS

 A short 15 - 20 minute service by the Memorial is usually followed by coffee and bickies on the nearby farm.

-We are grateful to Mr John Rowbottom, owner of Melrose Farm, for his continued support of the 10 Squadron Association, for his care and maintenace of the Memorial and for allowing us to hold our Annual Remembrance Service here.
+We are grateful to Mr John Rowbottom, owner of Melrose Farm, for his continued support of the 10 Squadron Association, for his care and maintenance of the Memorial and for allowing us to hold our Annual Remembrance Service here.

-Remembrance Sunday 'Order of Service' booklet
+Remembrance Sunday 'Order of Service' Booklet - 2024 version

 Directions to the memorial situated at the entrance to Melrose Farm, Melbourne, North Yorks.
 YO42 4SS are given below:-